WRS-TDRRC/WRS-TDRRC-2019Trial/README.md

 ## Requirements

   1. [Choreonoid (tag=wrs2019)](https://choreonoid.org/en/manuals/latest/index.html)
-  2. [AGX for Choreonoid](https://choreonoid.org/en/manuals/latest/agxdynamics/index.html), [Downloading AGX](https://www.algoryx.se/download/?id=1887), The AGX highest version which we concirned that it is working is 2.27.1.3 .
+  2. [AGX for Choreonoid](https://choreonoid.org/en/manuals/latest/agxdynamics/index.html), [Downloading AGX](https://www.algoryx.se/download/?id=1887), The AGX highest version is 2.21.3 which was used in WRS2018.
+There are capability that higher version which can be used will be found.

 ## How to use this repository
 If you have to install choreonoid now, please follow below commands: